andreamoleri/JSONParser/README.md

 # JSONParser
-A University Project made in Prolog and LISP
+A University Project made in both Prolog and LISP

 Program Features
 ----------------------------------------